Canon M6 vs Sony A6300

 |295 shots per battery charge||400 shots per battery charge|

 |112 x 68 x 45 mm, 390 g||120 x 67 x 49 mm, 404 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS M6 and the Sony Alpha A6300?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Sony A6300.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is notably larger (6 percent) than the Canon M6.
 Moreover, the A6300 is slightly heavier (4 percent) than the M6.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the M6 does not feature any corresponding weather-sealing.